The most important deadlines at a glance

 - you had several employers at the same time.

-Even if you are not required to file a tax return, submitting a voluntary tax return for 2024 is worth your time – especially if you can expect a refund.
+Even if you are not required to file a tax return, submitting a voluntary tax return for 2025 is worth your time, especially if you can expect a refund.
 This is often the case when:

-- you only worked part of the year in 2024 (for example, due to a change in job, studies or parental leave),
+- in 2025 you only worked for part of the year (e.g. due to a change in job, studies or parental leave),

 - you had high advertising expenses that were above the standard deduction (for example, for commuting, continuing education or home office),